 But good bookkeeping will not only help you understand where your money is going, it will help you spot problems before they start.
 Diligent small business bookkeeping is the key to cash flow management.
 So to help your business thrive, we’ve collected some bookkeeping basics to help you stay on track:

 Record Every Transaction

-Making sure you keep perfect records will make it much easier to learn how to do accounting and pay taxes for small businesses.
+Making sure you keep perfect records will make it much easier to learn how to do accounting for small business and pay taxes.
 Record every payment you make and all the money that comes in, even if a client reimburses you or it’s just a dollar you found on the sidewalk.
 Keeping good records builds a strong foundation for all of your basic accounting for small business.
 Just make sure to keep everything organized after you’ve written it all down.

 Planning ahead is the key to basic bookkeeping for small businesses.
 Writing out a detailed budget will remind you to set aside money for things like office supplies, marketing, and taxes so you don’t get a nasty shock when tax season rolls around.
 It will also help you set benchmarks so that you’ll know early on if you need to up your game or can afford to take a break.